-- €15,000 or; - 50% of the Accelerated Specified Illness Benefit at the time of the illness being diagnosed or specified surgery taking place, as appropriate.
+- €15,000 or; - 50% of the Life Insured's Accelerated or Standalone Specified Illness Benefit remaining at the time of the illness being diagnosed or specified surgery taking place as appropriate.

 We will make only one payment under this Partial Payment Specified Illness Benefit for each of the Partial Payment Specified Illnesses outlined in Appendix B.